nms377/React-Kanban/README.md

 Sequelize (ORM) and Postgresql.
 Created a UML Schema for the database.

 ### Styles
 Replicated similar color schemes and layouts as Trello.
+Used SASS and gulp to manage my CSS styling.

 #### Responsive Layout
 Created a desktop and mobile view.